-As the world grows smaller and as a globalized culture emerges, it is not enough for students to simply be aware of or appreciate other cultures.
-They need to become culturally fluid so that they can relate to, learn from, and serve in several cultures.
-We seek to foster a culturally fluid environment by recruiting students and faculty from a wide variety of backgrounds, challenging students to develop relationships with people from other cultures, integrating cross-cultural emphases in all our classes, encouraging students to be a part of a mission team in a different culture, by teaching classes that are particularly focused on cross-cultural communication, and through our emphasis on teaching of English as a Second Language.
-(TEFL)
+As globalization brings us closer to diverse cultures, it is not enough for students to simply be aware of or appreciate other cultures.
+Students need to become culturally fluid so that they can relate to, learn from, and serve in culturally diverse contexts.
+We seek to foster a culturally fluid environment by recruiting students and faculty from a wide variety of backgrounds, challenging students to develop relationships with people from other cultures, integrating cross-cultural emphases in all our classes, encouraging students to be a part of a cross-cultural mission team, and teaching classes that are contextually and culturally relevant.

 Students at PIU are exposed to staff, faculty, and fellow students from a wide variety of cultural and ethnic backgrounds.
-Life in the classroom, dorm, and sports court encourages an understanding and appreciation of the varieties of cultures represented at PIU.
-Students are confronted with the urgency of the biblical mandate to make disciples of all nations.
-From events like International Day to classes that emphasize often ignored people- groups, the student will learn to appreciate art, music, literature, science, and other cultural expressions from around the world.
+Life on campus encourages an understanding and appreciation of the varieties of cultures represented at PIU.
+By participating in school-wide events and classes students will learn to appreciate art, music, literature, science, and other cultural expressions from around the world.

-Both in courses of study that are designed to impart ministry skills and in those programs that prepare one to work in careers usually thought of as outside the church, it is our aim to develop leaders who can serve in the church, community, and around the world.
-Some will exercise their leadership in secular realms and family, while others will minister within the church and mission structures; most will become family leaders.
+It is our aim to develop leaders who can serve in the church, community, and around the world.
+Some students will exercise their leadership in secular realms and family, while others will minister within the church and mission structures.
+Most students will become family leaders.
 We aim to provide skills which will help our graduates serve in many capacities.
 For those who will be pastors and church leaders, we provide classes in pastoral leadership, teaching, preaching, and counseling.
-Likewise, for those who will serve as missionaries we provide training in cross- cultural service.
+Likewise, for those who will serve as missionaries we provide training in crosscultural service.
 For those who will serve in secular professions, we teach ethics and skills in communication, business, education, art, and leadership geared toward their needs.
 We require supervised and reflective field education of all of our students.
 Our ministry related goals include: